 - Inspection Services: Nature of the inspection process varies by project, and by municipality.

-- Legislative Changes: Administering new requirements of the Building Code Act and the Ontario Building Code and other revisions or ‘new’ Acts and Regulations, adds to the process for review and inspection and increases operating costs, short term and long term (this does not take into consideration the regulatory regime in other provinces).
+- Legislative Changes: Administering new requirements of provincial Building Code Acts and the Provincial Building Codes and other revisions or ‘new’ Acts and Regulations, adds to the process for review and inspection and increases operating costs, short term and long term (this does not take into consideration the regulatory regime in other provinces).

 - Municipal Policy: Permit requirements will vary between jurisdictions, i.e. phasing of permits (one for the foundation, one for plumbing, one for the structure, etc. versus one that covers all phases of construction).